erlang/erlang-org/_posts/2022-04-20-faster-rand.md

 in such tests, and pass even their most thorough.

 The `mcg59` generator pass [PractRand] with its low 16 bits without any scrambling.
-To pass [PractRand] and [TestU01] with more bits the scrambling functions are needed.
+To perform well in [PractRand] and [TestU01] with more bits the scrambling functions are needed, and still, the small state space makes it impossible to pass all tests with flying colours.

 `erlang:phash2(N, Range)` over an incrementing sequence does not do well in [TestU01], which shows that a hash function has got different